A projection booth interface, rebuilt from 2005

 What I designed

 Dark mode as default.
 The projection booth is dark.
-The old interface was a bright screen in a dim room.
-I made dark mode the foundation, not an option.
+The old interface was a bright screen in a dim room — I made dark mode the foundation, not an option.

 The thing I missed

 In the redesign, I replaced the old large play and stop buttons with a more "modern" control layout.
+The feedback was immediate: "Where are our big buttons?"

 How I fixed it

-It was a good reminder: in a redesign, the things users don't mention are often the things they love most.
+A good reminder: in a redesign, the things users don't mention are often the things they love most.
 You only hear about them when they're gone.

 Results